rigel-app/rigel-app.github.io/src/blog/never-give-up-always-pivot.md

 <h3 class="font-sans text-primary">5.
 Birth of Rigel</h3>

 While we were getting ready to begin the second and operative phase of the work Covid-19 came along, and we found ourselves stuck at home during Italy’s spring 2020 lockdown.
-The curious thing is that we had NEVER met to work together before (we used to meet only in the office during the more that unusual coffee breaks that we manage to snatch from our work routine), so the lockdown didn’t disrupt much our work but gave us the opportunity to dedicate even more time to our project instead.
+The curious thing is that we had NEVER met to work together before (we used to meet only in the office during the coffee breaks that we managed to snatch from our work routine), so the lockdown didn’t disrupt much our work but gave us the opportunity to dedicate even more time to our project instead.

 During this time, **I selected about 200 sources** for articles and videos from the web to be included in the app, while **Tommy set up the whole app’s architecture and layout.**
 As the work proceeded, we still had to figure out a **name and a logo**: this took us several months since we wanted to find a name that truly reflected the app’s function and purpose.